Michael Jordan Was Issued a Major Challenge by Chris Paul in a Room Full of Kids and Prevented Them From Getting Free Shoes

-As the sports world learned in The Last Dance docuseries, Michael Jordan takes every basketball challenge personally.
+Michael Jordan takes every basketball challenge personally, as the sports world learned in The Last Dance docuseries.
 Phoenix Suns point guard Chris Paul knew that long before the popular Jordan documentary came out in 2020.

 Paul and Jordan have a close relationship since the former is part of the Jordan Brand.
-When the Chicago Bulls legend conducted his annual Flight School basketball camp for kids, Paul would sometimes assist the campers in drills.
+When the Chicago Bulls legend conducted his annual Flight School basketball camp for kids, Paul sometimes assisted the campers in drills.

 During the summer of 2016 at the camp, Paul issued a major challenge to Jordan with the campers present.
 As expected, the Bulls icon took it personally and prevented all of the kids from getting free Air Jordans.